Acrania: Mechanism

 During the fourth week of human development the neuropore in a normally developing fetus closes.
 When this process is either interrupted or never initiated, acrania occurs.
 The desmocranium becomes a membranous coverage instead of forming the epidermis of the scalp.
 Whether from being blocked by amniotic bands or by just not initiating, the migration of mesenchyme under the ectoderm does not occur.
 Because this migration does not occur, the skull, and all involved muscles, are never formed.
 Without the presence of the neurocranium, the brain fails to separate into two separate lobes.
 The hindbrain proceeds to develop normally, allowing for the child to be carried to term, but the diencephalon and ocular lobe remain small and underdeveloped.

 Ectodermal mesenchyme

 Mesenchyme is formed in the developing embryo and will eventually become cartilage and bone.
 When ectodermal mesenchyme fails to migrate into the head region of the embryo, the skull will not be able to form.
 What exactly causes the failure of mesenchymal migration is unknown.

 Diagnosis

 Acrania can be diagnosed early in pregnancy through an ultrasound.
 This abnormality appears during the beginning or end of the fourth week of the fetus's development.
 An absence of the skull is needed in order to make a diagnosis.
 A presence of brain tissue will confirm the diagnosis of acrania and differentiate it from other developmental problems such as anencephaly.

 Prognosis

-Anencephaly is a fatal condition.
-Infants with anencephaly are stillborn in about 75 percent of cases.
-Newborns who survive die within several hours, days, or weeks.
-This disease is rare, occurring in 1 in 20,000 live births.
-In order to better manage an acrania diagnosis, early detection is of extreme importance.
-Families may choose either to terminate the pregnancy, or to carry the fetus to term, depending on the laws where they live.
+Acrania is rare, occurring in 1 in 20,000 live births.
 Acrania may cause a fetus to spontaneously abort before reaching term.